Maninder-cell/FieldPilot-backend/README.md

 ## 🤝 Contributing

 **Internal Team Only**: This is proprietary software.
-Contributions are accepted only from authorized FieldPilot team members.
+Contributions are accepted only from authorized FieldRino team members.

 Please see our [Contributing Guide](docs/CONTRIBUTING.md) for internal development guidelines.